COMPANION TO CANTO VI

 - Que la lauzeta mover – “Can vei la lauzeta mover.”
 The first line of Bernart de Ventadorn’s poem, which Pound translated as “when I see the lark a-moving” (SR 41-42).
 Poem.

 - Lo Sordels si fo di Mantovana – Prov.
 “Sordello was from Mantua,” the beginning of S’s vida in C. Chabaneau.
 Pound introduced the vida in “Troubadours, their Sorts and Conditions,” LE 97.
 (See also Makin 192-95).
-Sordello’s vida.
+Sordello’s vida,Chabaneau 106.

-- Sier Escort – Sordello’s father was Sier el Cort as recorded in his vida (Chabaneau 106).
+- Sier Escort – Sordello’s father was Sier el Cort as recorded in his vida (Sordello’s vida, Chabaneau 106).

 - Richard de Saint Boniface – Rizzardo di San Bonifacio, Count of Verona, first husband of Cunizza da Romano.
 The marriage was concluded to consolidate a peace between the families Da Romano and San Bonifacio in 1222.
 But by 1226 the two families were at war again and news spread that Sordello had carried off Cunizza (Makin 192-3).

 - Cunizza da Romano – (1198 - 1279) Italian noblewoman, sister of Ezzelino III (1194-1259) and Alberico da Romano (1196-1260).
 Cunizza freed her brothers’ slaves on April 1 1265.
 The act of manumission was drawn up in Florence in the house of Cavalcante dei Cavalcanti, Guido’s father.
 (Verci’s 496-98, Zamboni 383-85 and Makin 271-72).
 Cunizza’s importance for Pound as a transmitter of culture was succinctly put by Peter Makin: “Sordello was the last great representative of the troubadour culture, and Cunizza had formed his genius.
 She survived into old age and was living at the house of Cavalcante de’ Cavalcanti during the formative years of his son Guido.”
 (204-205).
-C’s life is more amply retold in Canto XXIX/141-42.
+Cunizza’s life is more amply retold in Canto XXIX/141-42, who composition happened at the same time with the second version of the present canto.

 - Masnatas et servos - ML “servants and slaves” – quotation from the manumission document included in G. Verci’s Storia degli Ecelini, III: 496.
 Source.